evanch98/spotify-clone-nextjs/README.md

 - Users can like songs and see the list of liked songs
 - Users can search songs from the sever
 - Users can play and listen to songs uploaded by them or other users
-- Users can adjust the volume
+- Users can adjust the volume of the sound

 # Technologies used in this project
 <div>